ibm-cloud-docs/power-iaas/modifying-instance.md

 ### Detaching storage volumes from a VSI
 {: #detaching-volumes}

-If you want to detach storage volumes from a VSI, complete the following steps:
+To detach storage volumes from a VSI, complete the following steps:

-1. On the **Storage** tab, select the storage volumes that you want to detach from the Storage volumes section.
+1. On the **Storage** tab, select the storage volumes to detach from the Storage volumes section.

 2. Click **Detach**.
 The **Confirm detach** dialog is displayed.

-    Detached volumes are not deleted.
-Volumes must be deleted to stop charges from incurring.To delete a volume, see [Deleting a volume](#deleting-volume).
+    Detached storage volumes are not deleted automatically and continue to incur charges until you delete them.
+For more information about deleting a volume, see [Deleting a volume](#deleting-volume).
     {: note}

 3. To confirm, click **Detach**.